samuno717/CAN/README.md

-# CAN Bus Anomaly Detection Baseline
+# CAN Bus Anomaly Detection

 ## Dependencies
 Make sure to have `uv` installed: